Ryu strong again as Dodgers get past Marlins 2-1

 TRAINER’S ROOM

-Marlins: RHP Drew Steckenrider, out since May 7 with right elbow inflammation, threw a 25-pitch bullpen session. .
-RHP Pablo Lopez, out since June 16 with a right shoulder strain, threw a 20-pitch bullpen session. .
-Utilityman John Berti, out since May 19 with a left obliqe strain, could head out on minor league rehab assignment in the coming days.
+Marlins: RHP Drew Steckenrider, out since May 7 with right elbow inflammation, threw a 25-pitch bullpen session. … RHP Pablo Lopez, out since June 16 with a right shoulder strain, threw a 20-pitch bullpen session. … Utilityman John Berti, out since May 19 with a left oblique strain, could head out on minor league rehab assignment in the coming days.

 Dodgers: RHP Dylan Floro was placed on the 10-day injured list with neck inflammation and RHP Casey Sadler was recalled from Triple-A Oklahoma City.